kscharlund/aoc_2020/README.md

 recursive parser.
 For part two, where operator precedence was introduced, I found Dijkstras
 [shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm)
 that I hadn't heard about before and found very pleasing.
+More reading on the expression parsing topic here: http://www.oilshell.org/blog/2017/03/31.html.

 Some pretty interesting Python trickery to be able to use `eval` on https://www.reddit.com/r/adventofcode/comments/kfh5gn/2020_day_18_part2_swapping_to_parse_using_the/.